JBGruber/zugr/README.md

 your net a bit wider in cases when you are flexible to go on a different hour, day, or week.

+> [!NOTE]
-**Note: I do not have time to actively develop this package.
-It should be seen as a prototype.
-If you want to take it over as maintainer to develop it futher, let me know**
+> I do not have time to actively develop this package.
+It
+> should be seen as a prototype.
+If you want to take it over as
+> maintainer to develop it further, [let me
+> know](mailto:johannesb.gruber@gmail.com).

 ## Installation